Knowledge mining of unstructured information: application to cyber-domain: Methods and Materials

 The time step can be chosen for an appropriate duration, considering the type of data represented in the knowledge graph.

 We also calculate the second central neighbors for the entity nodes by constructing a projection (see Fig. \ref{fig:hacknet}) of the network in such a way that the central nodes sharing entity nodes are connected in the projection.
-The projection can be used to provide weights on the links between the central entities based on the number of shared entities, but due to the fact that the projection should be temporal and change over time in terms of the evolving amount of common entities between the central nodes and in order to keep this investigation simple we consider every link with equal weight.
-This allows us to investigate whether the risk propagates across the network and whether certain types of nodes have more importance when considering the weights in the risk measures.
+In addition to forming connections, the projection can be used to provide weights on the links between the central entities based on the number of shared entities.
+In the scope of this study we chose to consider every link with equal weight due to the fact that the projection should be temporal and change over time in terms of the evolving amount of common entities between the central nodes.
+Constructing the projection allows us to investigate whether the risk propagates across the network and whether certain types of nodes have more importance when considering the weights in the risk measures.

 For a non-central entity $e$ in the graph (i.e. an organization or a company), the risk level at a certain time step can be calculated from the neighboring central nodes by calculating a sum of the means